 The conduct of on-site workers must be specified to the Contractor by Eskom.
 Specifications are to include sanitation, water and waste (litter), as well as informal trading and interfering in local community/cultural affairs.
-The following activities must be prohibited at contractors' yards and by the construction staff in general:
+The following activities must be prohibited at contractors' yards and by the construction staff in general and are to be communicated during the induction process and toolbox talks:

-- The irresponsible use of welding equipment, oxy-acetylene torches and other naked flames which could result in veld fires or constitute a hazard. - Indiscriminate disposal of rubbish or rubble. - Littering on site. - Spillage of potential pollutants, such as petroleum products. - Collection of firewood, unless authorised by the Site Manager. - Lighting of fires for cooking, heating or other purposes outside designated areas, and failure to exterminate any fires. - Burning of general waste material under any circumstances, unless done in an on-site licensed smokeless incinerator. - Burning of cleared vegetation under any circumstances. - Interference with any wildlife, fauna or flora. - Poaching of any description. - Use of any ablution facility other than those provided. - The use of rivers, streams, dams or any watercourses/surface water for washing purposes. - Entering areas outside of the demarcated construction area without relevant permissions.
+- The irresponsible use of welding equipment, oxyacetylene torches and other naked flames which could result in veld fires or constitute a hazard. - Indiscriminate disposal of rubbish or rubble. - Littering on site. - Spillage of potential pollutants, such as petroleum products. - Collection of firewood, unless authorised by the Site Director. - Lighting of fires for cooking, heating or other purposes outside designated areas, and failure to exterminate any fires. - Burning of general waste material under any circumstances, unless done in an on-site licensed smokeless incinerator. - Burning of cleared vegetation under any circumstances. - Interference with any wildlife, fauna or flora. - Poaching of any description. - Use of any ablution facility other than those provided. - The use of rivers, streams, dams or any watercourses/surface water for washing purposes.

+Entering areas outside of the demarcated construction area without relevant permissions.

-An Environmental Method Statement on the operation and maintenance of the various contractors' yards will be submitted to the Site Manager by the relevant contractors 30 days after Contract award.
+An Environmental Method Statement on the operation and maintenance of the various contractors' yards will be submitted to the Site Director by the relevant contractors 30 days after Contract award.

-4.9.3.
+4.8.3.
 Environmental Specification: Site Management

-Element Management Plan Controls • The Contractor must take responsibility for the camp to conform to all contractual aspects and environmental standards applicable.
-This includes aspects related to stormwater management and waste management. • The Contractor must provide adequate refuse bins that must be cleaned/emptied and the waste removed from site on a regular basis. • The construction camp must be kept neat and tidy at all times.
+Element Management Plan Controls Management Plan The Contractor must take responsibility for the camp to conform to all contractual aspects and environmental standards applicable.
+This includes aspects related to stormwater management and waste management.
+The Contractor must provide adequate refuse bins that must be cleaned/emptied and the waste removed from site on a regular basis.
+The construction camp must be kept neat and tidy at all times.
 Water sources/taps available for drinking water etc. must be pointed out by the ECO.
-It is not advisable that a contractor makes use of or collects water from any other source other than those pointed out to them as being suitable for use. • Food preparation must only be done in areas designated by the ECO.
-Smoking must only be done in designated smoking areas.
+It is not advisable that a contractor makes use of or collects water from any other source other than those pointed out to them as being suitable for use.
+Food preparation must only be done in areas designated by the ECO.
+Smoking will only be permitted in designated areas where the appropriate safety equipment is available.
+This will include a sand bucket for depositing stubs and a fire extinguisher.

-4.9.4.
+4.8.4.
 Site Access

-Controls Access in and out of the site will be controlled by th contractor and access must be allowed only at one point t Element Management Plan minimise impacts during construction.
-All areas of construction activity will be fenced by th Contractor prior to construction, unless authorisation to th contrary is given by the Project Manager.
-Fencing will b done at individual areas of construction and around the fu perimeter of the site.
-Site access and the control thereof must be incorporated i the traffic management plan, to be compiled and submitted t the ECO and Site Manager, by the various contractors.
-Controls Access in and out of the site will be controlled by the contractor and access must be allowed only at one point to minimise impacts during construction.
-All areas of construction activity will be fenced by the Contractor prior to construction, unless authorisation to the contrary is given by the Project Manager.
-Fencing will be done at individual areas of construction and around the full perimeter of the site.
-Site access and the control thereof must be incorporated in the traffic management plan, to be compiled and submitted to the ECO and Site Manager, by the various contractors.
+Element Management Plan Controls Access in and out of the site will be controlled by the Project and main access must be allowed only at one point to minimise impacts during construction.
+All areas of construction activity will be fenced by the Contractor prior to establishment/ construction, unless authorisation to the contrary is given by the Project Manager.
+Fencing will be completed around individual areas of construction and around the full perimeter of the site.
+Site access and the control thereof must be incorporated in the traffic management plan, to be compiled and submitted to the ECO and Site Director, by the Project and Principal Contractors for approval.

-4.9.5.
+4.8.5.
 Environmental Specification: Site Clearing

-4.9.5.1.
+4.8.5.1.
 Removal of rare, endemic or endangered species